jaehunkim/docs/build-with-hyperlane/quickstarts/quickstart-tutorial-1.md

 6. Submit the transaction via Metamask

 **Dispatch a Message With Tokens**

+LiquidityLayerV2 does not support the transmission of both tokens and messages in precisely one transaction, as was the case in V1.
+Instead, you could just send the tokens to the recipient and then implicitly assume that a handle of the application message would revert when the tokens are not there (i.e. an approve and swap on Uniswap for example).
+In this case, the transmission of messages is resolved using the existing ICA.

 1. Navigate to the LiquidityLayerRouter contract page on **TODO** [Etherscan](https://goerli.etherscan.io/address/0x2abe0860D81FB4242C748132bD69D125D88eaE26).
 2. Under the `Contract` tab, find the `Write as Proxy` button.